 - Put plants in your garden that need similar water levels close together.
 This makes it easy to check their water levels and to avoid over-watering.

 - Set up a windbreak using a lattice screen, hedge or fence near your garden bed.
 This will protect delicate plants and stop the wind from drying out your soil.

 - Choose to plant indigenous and low water plants.
 You can find more about working with these types of plants on our gardening and food production page.

 - Use mulch in your garden beds.
 A layer of mulch can reduce water evaporation and erosion and keep your soil at a good temperature.
 It also discourages weeds.

 - Install a rainwater tank.
 If you use the trapped water around your home, you can lower your water bill.
 This also reduces the amount of rainwater in the stormwater system.
-You can find out if you need a permit to install a rainwater tank on our planning permits page.
+You can find out if you need a planning permit to install a rainwater tank by speaking to a planning officer.

 - Install a raingarden.
 These are gardens get rainwater from being under or near downpipes, paved areas or roads.
 These gardens reduce the amount of stormwater in our stormwater system.